-Unit 1 Unit 2 Features of resilient democracy Australia in a global context What are the features of a resilient democracy?
+Unit 1 Unit 2 Unit 3 Exam: Features of resilient democracy Research investigation: Australia in a global context Exam: Contemporary issues What are the features of a resilient democracy?
 What are the functions of the High Court of Australia and how does it protect rights under the Constitution?
-How is Australia's democracy defined and shaped by the global context?
 How does Australia respond to emerging global issues?
 How are government policies shaped by Australia's international legal obligations?
+What are fair and effective options to balance protection of society against rights of young offenders?